drkostasatp1/ethOpenMucTestbench/guide/README.md

 # Installing the EthTestbench on a Windows machine, step by step Quick Start Guide
-Requirements: Java JRE, (Git), OpenMuc
+Requirements:
+- Java JRE
+- Java JDK
+- Git, optional
+- OpenMuc

 ## Install a Java JDK